lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 {{Fig-archi}} represents the architecture for compression/decompression, it is based on {{I-D.ietf-lpwan-overview}} terminology.
 The Device is sending applications flows using IPv6 or IPv6/UDP protocols.
 These flows are compressed by an Static Context Header Compression Compressor/Decompressor (SCHC C/D) to reduce headers size.
-Resulting information is sent on a layer two (L2) frame to a LPWAN Radio Network (RG) which forwards the frame to a Network Gateway (NGW).
+The resulting information is sent to a layer two (L2) frame to a LPWAN Radio Network (RG) which forwards the frame to a Network Gateway (NGW).
-The NGW sends the data to a SCHC C/D for decompression which shares the same rules with the Dev.
+The NGW sends the data to an SCHC C/D for decompression which shares the same rules with the Dev.
 The SCHC C/D can be located on the Network Gateway (NGW) or in another place as long as a tunnel is established between the NGW and the SCHC C/D.
 The SCHC C/D in both sides must share the same set of Rules.
 After decompression, the packet can be sent on the Internet to one